nitss007/til/2022-04-10-15_days_startup_guide.md

 - SEO on Ahrefs - 5 hours
 - Landing page chatbot on Landbot - 1 hour
 - CRM on HubSpot - 1 hour

+The plan is simple.

+1. Build a landing page with reusable assets
+2. Get featured on major sites
+3. Newsletter + SEO + chatbot to get customers in
+4. Backend management system to manage inbound customers